luisjodiez/luisjodiez/README.md

 - A FoundryVTT accessibility module using JS.
 - Some MQTT PoC with AWs and terraform.
 - Some basic PoC for Azure terraform instance creation.
+- A basic Go application for domestic network tests

 # Interests
 - Development with JS, Python, Go...
 Anything really.